nomizo-iox/Swift-Stanford_SwiftUI/README.md

 # Swift-Stanford_SwiftUI
-Lecture 1: Course Logistics and Introduction to SwiftUI
+Lecture 2: MVVM and the Swift Type System